urodriguez/uci/README.md

 * implement at least one soap service
 * implement import using Excel library
 * create application to show logs (maybe will be necessary to migrate to a database)
+* implment process to delete old logs (one mounth) folder (maybe directly in LogService)
+* unit test

 ## Angular architercure styleguide